 The career training programs offered at World Services for the Blind run the gamut from hands-on, high-tech training to become an IT specialist to in-depth study of the Microsoft Office suite of products to earn certifications essential for today's workplace.
-Many programs, including our latest offerings for certified credit counselors and VoiceOver @ Work, which focuses on Apple's VoiceOver tech, provide the skills necessary to find employment in a specific industry.
+Many programs, including certified credit counselors and VoiceOver @ Work, provide the skills necessary to find employment in a specific industry.

 It is important to WSB staff that we fully understand each client as an individual and grasp his or her unique needs.
 Up to 30 days can be spent in the evaluation period as WSB staff assess a client's aptitudes, interests, and academics.
 Vocational evaluation and testing are also available.